wtong98/IndpStudy2016-17/README.md

 `[CTRL] + [ALT] + <F2>` will open for you a gui-less virtual terminal, reducing the need to render centos's fancy desktop environment.
-Just remember to switch back to the original terminal (I think it's on `<F1>`) when you're letting the network bake in the background, so that anyone snooping around can't mess with your stuff.
+Just remember to switch back to the original terminal (I think it's on `<F1>`) when you're letting the network bake in the background, so that anyone snooping around can't mess with your stuff.\n

 Happy coding!

 Austin Choi and William Tong

 ## Some ~~Miscellaneous~~ Helpful Links